-Guinea pigs make wonderful pets because they're adorable, have charming personalities and don't require a ton of room.
+Guinea pigs make wonderful pets because they're adorable, have charming personalities, and don't require a ton of room.
 They are also far less prone to nipping than similar small pets like hamsters and gerbils.
-The American Cavy Breeders Association (ACBA) recognizes 13 different Guinea pig breeds, and one of these cuties just might steal your heart.
+The American Cavy Breeders Association (ACBA) recognizes 13 different guinea pig breeds.
+However, there are also 8 additional "unofficial" varieties.
+After you meet these unique guinea pigs, one of these cuties just might steal your heart.

 Abyssinian Guinea Pig

-The Abyssinian's harsh-textured, medium-length coat grows in a series of evenly spaced rosettes which touch each other at the outer edges to create distinct ridges.
-The best examples of this breed have eight to ten rosettes, and any color or combination of colors is acceptable.
-The Abyssinian has a reputation for being one of the friendliest and affectionate breeds of Guinea pig although they can be very energetic and excitable for younger children.
+The Abyssinian's harsh-textured, medium-length coat grows in a series of evenly spaced rosettes that touch each other at the outer edges to create distinct ridges.
+The best examples of this breed have eight to 10 rosettes, and any color or combination of colors is acceptable.
+The Abyssinian has a reputation for being one of the friendliest and affectionate breeds of guinea pig, although they may be too energetic and excitable for younger children.

 Abyssinian Satin Guinea Pig

 The Abyssinian satin is similar to the Abyssinian in almost every aspect.
-The one major difference is this breed's rough, medium-length coat has a beautiful satin sheen that practically sparkles in the sunlight.
-Abyssinian satin Guinea pigs are not as commonly found and shown as the regular Abyssinian version.
-As with the regular Abyssinian Guinea pig, the satin is known for being very friendly and outgoing.
-Satin breeds due to tend to be at risk of more health problems than the non-Satin version, such as osteodystrophy.
+The one major difference is that this breed's rough, medium-length coat has a beautiful satin sheen that practically sparkles in the sunlight.
+Abyssinian Satin guinea pigs are not as commonly found and shown as the regular Abyssinian version.
+As with the regular Abyssinian guinea pig, the Satin is known for being very friendly and outgoing.
+However, Satin breeds tend to be at risk of more health problems, such as osteodystrophy, than the non-Satin version.

 American Guinea Pig

-The American Guinea pig is one of the more common types of Guinea pigs you'll find at pet stores.
-It has a short, shiny coat that lays smooth without any rosettes (a whorl of hair that fans outward in all directions from a center point).
+The American guinea pig is one of the more common types of guinea pigs you'll find at pet stores.
+This breed has a short, shiny coat that lays smooth without any rosettes (a whorl of hair that fans outward in all directions from a center point).
 All colors or color combinations are acceptable.
-The American Guinea pig requires minimal grooming, making it an easy first-time pet.
+The American guinea pig requires minimal grooming, making it an easy first-time pet.
 They also are known for having a pleasant, friendly personality.

 American Satin Guinea Pig